nuxeo/nuxeo/README.txt

 Details about predefined applications
 -------------------------------------

-1. Nuxeo EP
+1. Nuxeo CAP

-  Built EAR is in nuxeo-platform-ear/target/ and its name depends on chosen
+  Built EAR is in nuxeo-distribution-cap/target/ and its name depends on chosen
   package: default is nuxeo.ear